-- Double all the ingredients except the wine, water, dried minced onion and onion powder
+- Double all the ingredients except the wine, water, and dried minced onion.

-- Use only 1 cup water, 1 cup wine, 2 tablespoons onion flakes, 1/4 teaspoon onion powder
+- Use only 1 cup water, 1 cup wine, and 2 tablespoons of onion flakes.

 Technically, you can make this slow cooker pork tenderloin recipe using pork loin, but I have only tested it using pork tenderloin.
 A pork loin is usually larger and it's an entirely different cut of meat, so be sure to look for a 1-2 pound pork loin if you use it in this recipe.

-It takes about 4 hours on LOW to cook crock pot pork tenderloin or 2 hours on HIGH in a slow cooker.
+It takes about 2 hours on HIGH to cook crock pot pork tenderloin or 4 hours on LOW in a slow cooker.

-This crock pot pork tenderloin is quite nutritious.
-Pork tenderloin is a great protein choice with many vitamins and minerals your body needs [see below].
+This crock pot pork tenderloin recipe is quite nutritious.
+Pork tenderloin is a great protein choice with many vitamins and minerals your body needs.

 Pork tenderloin is a lean cut of pork and typically has very little visible fat.
 This makes it an easy choice when you're preparing this meal since you don't have to bother cutting off any fat.

 Plus, pork tenderloin is a great change from your typical chicken dish.
-I feel like people always eat chicken because it's familiar and lean and whatever.
-But pork is so underrated and it's nutritious.
+I feel like people always eat chicken because it's familiar.
+But pork is so underrated, and it's nutritious.

-According to the Pork Checkoff website, pork is an excellent source (more than 20% of the recommended daily value) of thiamin, niacin, riboflavin, vitamin B-6, phosphorus and protein.
-It’s a good source (meaning it has between 10% and 19% of the recommended daily value) of riboflavin, zinc and potassium.
+According to the Pork Checkoff website, pork is an excellent source (more than 20% of the recommended daily value) of thiamin, niacin, riboflavin, vitamin B-6, phosphorus, and protein.

-What to serve with Slow Cooker Pork Tenderloin
+What to Serve with Crock Pot Pork Tenderloin

 In the pictures, you can see that I served it with these sautéed green beans and mashed potatoes.
-I've also served with roasted potatoes.
-To be honest, I've made this countless times and serve it with a multitude of sides.
+I've also served it with roasted potatoes.
+To be honest, I've made this countless times and served it with a multitude of sides.

 Simply add a veggie and a carbohydrate — preferably one that can soak up the gravy — with this crockpot pork tenderloin, and you're all set for a delicious, filling meal.

 This is the most popular recipe on my blog for good reason.
 It is simple and delicious.
-10/10 would recommend!
+10/10 would recommend it!